Diyshift/3D-Printer/Vibration Dampers/Readme.md

 ### Instructions:

 Add anti-skid cork or similar to bottom of cup and trim.
-Place the sorbothane ring in the cup, then install the cap as shown and install underneath your stock pinter feet.
+Place the sorbothane ring in the cup, then install the cap as shown and install underneath your stock printer feet.